 Gargoyles go back long before Christianity though.

-In Olympus, in ancient Greece, The Temple of Zeus has many lion shaped water spouts and the ancient Egyptians build and carved many gargoyles in the form of lions.
+In Olympus, in ancient Greece, The Temple of Zeus has many lion shaped water spouts.
+The ancient Egyptians build and carved many gargoyles in the form of lions.

-The ancient Egyptians preferred the lion form also, although other forms were constructed such as hooded snakes and demon types.
-The Egyptian gargoyles were mainly to keep their temples safe from Seth, a god of chaos, not for diverting rainwater from the buildings, which would have been less important in a desert climate.
+The ancient Egyptians preferred the lion form also, although they constructed other forms.
+Such were as hooded snakes and demon types.
+The Egyptian gargoyles were to keep their temples safe from Seth, a god of chaos.
+They were not for diverting rainwater from the buildings.
+This would have been less important in a desert climate.

-The more modern gargoyles, that we are accustomed to seeing on our churches and such, came into being round about the 12th century AD.
+The more modern gargoyles, seen on our churches and such, came into being round about the 12th century AD.

-The noise of water rushing through the gargoyle is said to resemble a gargling sound.
+The noise of water rushing through the gargoyle resembles a gargling sound.

 The word gargoyle is from the French word gargouille, which means throat.

-If we put the two together we get the image of someone with their head thrown back, their mouth in the shape of a funnel and blowing air from their lungs through a liquid at the back of their throat, to ease a sore throat usually.
-What they are said to be doing is gargling.
+Putting the two together we get the image of someone with their head thrown back.
+Their mouth represents the shape of a funnel.
+And blowing air from their lungs through a liquid at the back of their throat, to ease a sore throat usually.
+What they are doing is gargling.
 Hence the word gargoyle.